Work Horses: The Hard Workers of the Regency Era

 Horses were an important part of earning a living during the Regency Era.
-One way horses helped out was hauling loads in and around cities, and they were also a vital necessity on farms because agriculture was still one of the main ways Regency people earned livings.
-Moreover, Regency people used different horses depending on the type of job they needed to accomplish: Some horses thrived in cold climates, others were better at hauling, and still others were better at plowing in hilly locations.
+One way horses helped out was by being work horses.
+They hauled loads in and around cities and were also a vital necessity on farms because agriculture was still one of the main ways Regency people earned livings.
+Moreover, Regency people used different work horses depending on the type of job they needed to accomplish: Some horses thrived in cold climates, others were better at hauling, and still others were better at plowing in hilly locations.
 Among some of the more common work horses used in the Regency Era were the Shire horse, the Suffolk Punch, Cleveland Bays, Clydesdales, and Garrons.

-Another type of puller or draught horse popular in England during the Regency Era was the Suffolk Punch, also called a Suffolk Sorrel.
-This horse took its name from the county of Suffolk and first appeared on the scene in the 1500s.
-They were bred for farming, extolled for their excellent pulling ability, lived long, possessed docile dispositions, and required less food than similar type horses.
-Thus, these horses were seen as economical to keep.
-Appearance wise these horses were more massively built than other draught breeds, such as the Clydesdale or the Shire.
+Appearance wise these work horses were more massively built than other draught breeds, such as the Clydesdale or the Shire.
 They were also “low-set, short-legged, deep-bodied, [and] muscular … with clean bone and durable feet.”
 Suffolk horses were the lightest of the draught horses and tended to be about 16-1/2 hands high and weigh about 2,000 pounds.
 These horses were also uniform in color and primarily sorrel, bay, or chestnut.
 In comparison to the Shire horses, the Suffolk Punch was considered a better farm horse for the average English farmer.
 They were also said to be peculiarly adapted for farm work, express wagon work, or drayage purposes.
-Moreover, it was claimed these horses “were well adapted for continued exertion [and would pull until they dropped].”
+Moreover, it was claimed these horses “were well adapted for long-continued exertion [and would pull until they dropped].”

 Cleveland Bays got their name from their coloring and because of the Cleveland district of Yorkshire.
-They were considered well-rounded and a good horse for all general farming activities.
+They were considered well-rounded and a good work horse for all general farming activities.
 For instance, they were often used as carriage horses to pull the family’s carriage to church on Sunday but were also desirable horses for tilling a farmer’s field.
 Because of this, Cleveland Bays were extremely popular in the north-eastern counties of England.
 An old saying about the Cleveland Bay was that it was “too stiff for a hunter, and too light for a coacher.”
 This was because Cleveland Bays at one time were heavy and more draft-like than the breed of today.
-However, as roads improved in the eighteenth and nineteenth centuries, these characteristics changed and in the late eighteenth century, with the addition of Thoroughbred and Arabian blood, these horses became a flashy coach horse with a lighter frame, powerful shoulders, and a well-arched neck.